Overview of Trademark Registration in India

 - The IPO will examine the trademark for eligibility.

-- If objections are raised, respond promptly within the prescribed time frame with necessary clarifications.
+- If objections are raised, you need to respond within the prescribed time frame with necessary justifications.

-- Address any issues raised during the examination phase so that the process can continue.
+- You need to address any issues raised during the examination phase to continue with the process.

-- After the examination, if no objections remain, the trademark will be published in the Trade Marks Journal for public inspection.
+- After the examination, the trademark will be published in the Trade Marks Journal for public inspection for 4 months.

 - Keep a copy of the application receipt, payment confirmation, and registration certificate once granted.